PabloSanchi/go-leetcode/README.md

-# Learn Go by solving leetcode problems and interesting go features
+# Improve your software interviews by solving problems in Go

 ## Divided by category
 - DP: Dynamic programing